 The Data Marketplace: In addition to having a marketplace for applications and for resources, there are plans on building a market place for data.
 This will be a place for data providers to sell their data to dApp developers or to anyone willing to purchase it.

 This could be government data, stock market statistics, real estate data and any other type of data you might imagine.
-The Data Marketplace is currently in the conceptual stages of development and is expected to be launched in the second quarter of 2019.
+The Data Marketplace was recently released as part of the V3 update that took place in May of 2019.

 The iExec Team